statpascal/phoenix-cart/readme.md

 (the size of a single bank in cartridge address space) and different calling conventions for assembly modules.

-A build script and the resulting cartridge (phoenix.bin) are stored in the root directory.
+A build script is stored in the root directory.

-To execute the cartridge, SAMS support is required.
+To execute the resulting cartridge, SAMS support is required.